Commander-in-chief: Belgium

 Article 167 of the Constitution of Belgium designates the king as the commander-in-chief.
 In practice, the chief of defence is the head and commander of the Belgian Armed Forces.
 He reports directly to the minister of defence and is responsible for advising the minister, for the implementation of defence policy and for the administration of the department.

 Bosnia and Herzegovina

-Chairman of the Presidency of Bosnia and Herzegovina Alija Izetbegović (right) meeting with US president Bill Clinton (left) in 1997 in Tuzla.

 According to the Constitution of Bosnia and Herzegovina, the collective presidency of Bosnia and Herzegovina is the commander-in-chief of the Armed Forces of Bosnia and Herzegovina.
 In peace, the commander-in-chief exercises his command through the minister of defence.
 In war and in cases where the minister of defence is not fulfilling orders, the commander-in-chief exercises his command directly through the chief of Joint Staff.

 Brazil

 Article 142 of the Brazilian Constitution of 1988 states that the Brazilian Armed Forces is under the supreme command of the president of the Republic.